thecartercenter/nemo/docs/development-setup.md

 ### Testing with ODK

-1. **Download the ODK application onto your android phone or tablet**
+1. **Download the ODK application onto your Android phone or tablet**
   - https://opendatakit.org/

 1. **Configure your rails development server so ODK can find it**